Azure/confidential-computing-cvm-guest-attestation/cvm-securekey-release-app/README.md

 ## Build Instructions for Linux

-Create a Linux Confidential or Trusted Launch virtual machine in Azure and clone the application.
+Create a Linux Confidential or Trusted Launch virtual machine in Azure, tested on Ubuntu 22.04 and 24.04 with openssl 3.0.x package.

 Use the below command to install the `build-essential` package.
 This package will install everything required for compiling our sample application written in C++.